JuliaReach/LazySets.jl/README.md

 If you want to install the latest development version, do:

 ```julia
 Pkg.clone("https://github.com/JuliaReach/LazySets.jl.git")
 ```

-## Updating

-To checkout the latest version, do
+To update your local copy to the current development version, do

 ```julia
 Pkg.checkout("LazySets")
 ````